JairunDiemert/Connect-M-Computer-Game/README.md

 - `main.py`: Contains the command-line interface (CLI) for the game.
 - `README.md`: This file.
 - `REPORT.md`: Contains the project report outlining the design and implementation details.
 - `test.py`: Comprehensive test suite for game logic and CLI functionality.
+It also includes simulations of computer-vs.-computer games to analyze outcomes.

 ## How to Run